CHplus2/bun-contacts/README.md

 # Bun Contacts

-A simple contact management web app built with **Bun.js**.
+A simple contact form application built with **Bun** runtime and vanilla HTML/JS.
-It allows you to add contacts through a frontend HTML form and view saved contacts in real time.
+Users can submit their name, email, and message, and view all saved contacts via a REST API.

 ## Features

-- Add new contacts (Name, Email, Message) via a form.
+- Submit contact information through a form
-- View all saved contacts.
+- View all submitted contacts
-- Built with **Bun.js** runtime and a lightweight server.
+- REST API built using Bun’s built-in `serve` function
-- No database required — data is stored in memory (resets on server restart).
+- Lightweight and easy to run (no external dependencies required)

 ## Project Structure